WWIV: WWIV vs Fido: controversies and BBS wars

 Despite its popularity, WWIV wasn't without its share of controversy.
 To quite a few non-WWIV sysops, using WWIV was a sign of rebellion against the status quo; in fact, several key FidoNet administrators were quoted on several occasions that they firmly believed that running a WWIV board meant that you were probably running a "pirate" or "hacker" BBS, and that no WWIV BBS should be allowed access to FidoNet.
 This would lead to Bell's creation of WWIVnet in 1987, which at its peak, was the world's largest proprietary BBS network, and while the total number of systems never exceeded 1600, the sheer amount of traffic passed over the network was almost double that of FidoNet for almost a two-year period between 1991 and 1993.

 Current status

-Although BBSes have been eclipsed by the World Wide Web and the Internet, WWIV and other popular software still exist and are supported today.
-One popular WWIV support site is owned by Frank Reid, who runs Eagle's Dare BBS near Washington, D.C.

-The current 5.0 release has enhanced Internet gateway capabilities such as telnet accessibility, and other modern features.
+Although BBSes have been eclipsed by the World Wide Web and the Internet, WWIV still has a community of developers.
+The 5.0 release has enhanced Internet gateway capabilities such as telnet accessibility, and other modern features.

-WWIV is now owned by Dean Nash aka Trader Jack; his BBS is at bbs.wwiv.com.

 WWIV uses the Synchronet FOSSIL driver and is released under the Apache Software License.

+WWIV is owned by Dean Nash aka Trader Jack.